 The Donald N. Langenberg Undergraduate Research Award in Physics is an award based on a gift by UMBC President Freeman Hrabowski in honor of Dr. Donald Langenberg, the previous Chancellor of the University System of Maryland.

 This award is $500 to an individual student to support the student in performing research carried out in the Physics Department at UMBC.

 Students planning to carry out a research project, either as part of the requirements for Departmental Honors in Physics, or simply as part of their educational experience, are invited to apply for this award.

-For full consideration, applicants for this award are required to submit a complete an official application to the UMBC Physics Dept by the deadline noted above.
+Applicants are required to submit a complete application to the UMBC Physics Dept by the deadline noted above.
 At the current time such an application consists of

 - Finding a UMBC Faculty-member to support your application

 - Submitting a full written proposal (at least 12pt; not to exceed 3 pages) to the Physics Department Chair that includes:

 - TITLE, NAME, and DATE